PCOL/ContractHttp/README.md

 * The **FromModelAttribute** class can be used to indicate that the value is obtained from a property of a model, rather than the model itself.

+### Special Properties

+When defining the return type it is possible to use 'special properties' to obtain extra information from the response.
+If the return type contains one of the special properties, then the corresponding response values are put into those properties when the call returns.

+* Any property of type **HttpResponseMessage** will return the http response.

+* Any property of type **HttpStatusCode** will return the
 ### Example synchronous client

 Create an interface and decorate with attributes to define how the client should interact with the service: